tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 # Local Resolver Deployment Considerations {#local-deployment}

-A key goal of Adaptive DNS is that clients will be able to use Authoritative DoH Servers to improve the privacy of queries, without entirely bypassing local network authority and policy.
+A key goal of Adaptive DNS is that clients will be able to use Designated DoH Servers to improve the privacy of queries, without entirely bypassing local network authority and policy.
 For example, if a client host is attached to an enterprise Wi-Fi network that provides access and resolution for private names not generally accessible on the Internet, such